mohamed-ezz/saratan/deploy/Readme.md

 Note for first-time-usage: Make sure that '~/.ssh/known_hosts' exists on the HOST machine.
 Otherwise you might get a runtime error.

+### Caffe VNet Docker ###
+The Caffe VNet Dockerfile has been updated to use a deployment ssh key to read the private repositories. repo_key is automatically copied to the HOST machine by fabfile.py and added to the docker container by the Dockerfile.

 ##Add User to Docker Group
 You need to add your current user to docker group as follow :
 `sudo usermod -aG docker <user>`